 I-595 is the location of dozens of car accidents each year, hopefully these new gates will help control congestion and decrease the number crashes reported rather than increase them.
 Drivers should always be on alert of changing road patterns and signs.

 If you or someone you love has been injured in a motor vehicle accident, let the car accident lawyers at Gordon & Doner help.
-We can help you determine if you are entitled to file a claim for damages.
+A West Palm Beach personal injury attorney from our firm can help you determine if you are entitled to file a claim for damages.

 For a free review of your claim, fill out our online contact form or call us at 1 (855) 722-2552.